VoidOne-App/VoidOne/README.md

 The architecture is designed around local ownership rather than requiring a mandatory remote backend for the core application.

-## 🔄 Cross-Platform Engineering
+## 🔄 CI-Driven Engineering

-VoidOne is primarily developed and tested on **Windows**, with Linux builds also exercised through the project's CI infrastructure.
+The repository currently contains an automated GitHub Actions pipeline covering build, validation, static analysis, security analysis, testing, packaging, and release-related automation.

+The workflow is defined in:

+`.github/workflows/c.cpp.yml`

+## 🪟 Platform Direction

+Windows is currently the primary build and packaging environment.

+Linux is part of the project's broader cross-platform engineering direction and is intended to expand as the platform matures.

-macOS is not currently part of the primary build/test configuration.
+macOS is not currently part of the primary build configuration.

 ---